-I’ve been blown away by my recent visit to Therme, Bucharest and today I am here to share everything you need to know about this amazing attraction in Romania’s capital.
+I’ve been blown away by my recent visit to Therme in Bucharest, and today I am here to share everything you need to know about this amazing attraction in Romania’s capital.

-And after my last visit here, together with my family, I can safely say that it is by far one of the nicest and most amazing complexes in Europe.
+After I last visited with my family, I can say without a single doubt that this is by far one of the nicest and most amazing complexes in Europe.
 Yes!

 So let’s jump straight in, check out plenty of photos I took during my visit at Therme in Bucharest, so you know everything about this amazing, must-visit place in Bucharest.